cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 - How to configure workflows.

-.. _SuiteDefinitionDirectories:
+.. _WorkflowDefinitionDirectories:

-Suite Configuration Directories
+Workflow Configuration Directories
 -------------------------------

-A Cylc :term:`suite directory` contains:
+A Cylc :term:`workflow directory` contains:

 :cylc:conf:`flow.cylc`
    The file which configures the workflow.